Tag Archive for: corporate giving

 • And more!

-Larger organizations may benefit more from 360MatchPro by Double the Donation.
-This tool automatically identifies match-eligible donors, follows up with them, drives matches to completion, and even puts an automated match plan in place!
+This full matching gift software from Double the Donation can also automatically identify match-eligible donors, follow up with them, drive matches to completion, and even put an automated match plan in place!

 Think your nonprofit can benefit from Double the Donation?